k3ypusher/musicbox-help/README.md

 * Channel: #randommusic
 * [Cytube Stream](https://cytu.be/r/MusicBox)

-To add a song, paste a youtube, bandcamp, soundcloud, or vimeo URL.
+To add a song, paste a youtube, bandcamp or soundcloud URL.

 ## Commands